 We’ll detail the different approaches to your Vision Evolution in a future post.
 For now, let’s focus on the vision statement itself.

 Here’s an example of a vision statement that we had for Likelii, my last startup.
-As stated earlier, your North Star doesn’t have to change the world— but to our team that loved wine, this end state below was inspiring:
+As stated earlier, your vision doesn’t have to change the world— but to our team that loved wine, this end state below was inspiring:

 Today when [people who are interested in learning about wine (specifically those whose wine knowledge level is 2–6 on a scale of 1–10)], want to [try wines], they have to [pick wines based on attractive labels or try what’s on sale].
 This is unacceptable because [it’s hard to learn about wine this way and leads to hits and misses (mostly misses)].
 We envision a world where [buying wines is as simple as renting movies on Netflix].
 We are bringing this world about through [our algorithm that gives you recommendations for wines you’re likely to like, and our operational setup that quickly delivers wines from your queue to your table].

 You will find that you have to iterate between filling out the Vision, Vision Evolution, and the Product Strategy to get to a point where you and your team feel satisfied that they are aligned.
-Your product strategy is important, because it will help you tie planning and execution to your North Star.
+Your product strategy is important because it will help you tie planning and execution to your vision.
 In the interest of keeping this article short (well that ship has sailed), we’ll cover the Radical Product approach to product strategy in our next post.